Notre Dame. Here’s a university that gets the emotional power of music.

 It’s a fundraising, recruitment and cultural bonanza.

-There is a plethora of videos created by students/alumni such as this on YouTube.
+There are a plethora of videos created by students/alumni such as this on YouTube.
 Here’s a men’s choir singing “Here Come the Irish.”
 The students and alumni consistently are emotionally exposed to their music assets — both through live events and new media.

 The important thing about this video is that somebody at Notre Dame made this happen.
 Called the Boston Pops and executed this amazing event to happen half-way across the country.
 It’s the Notre Dame Choir and Marching Band — playing with the Boston Pops.